“Okay, I’ll be right there,” I told Mom on the phone before hanging up.

 All I could see was the big, red knife in his hand…

 I gasped loudly when I woke up, drenched in sweat and my heart racing.
 In panic, I sat up and checked my surroundings, my eyes moving so fast it almost hurt.
-It took me a moment to realize it was just a nightmare, and that I was safe in my new home.
+It took me a moment to realize it was just a nightmare and I was safe in my new home.

 “For fuck’s sake…” I whispered, burying my face behind my shaky hands.